Sep. 14, 2022

 "Herpes," from the Greek meaning "creeping or crawling," has been used historically as a descriptor for a variety of febrile illnesses associated with vesicular exanthems or enanthems.
 Many of these infectious illnesses, such as herpangina, are recognized today, however, as being caused by infective agents other than the herpes viruses.
 More than 50 viruses are classified in the family of herpesviruses, but the most important with regard to human illness are herpes simplex viruses 1 and 2 (HSV-1 and HSV-2), varicella-zoster virus, cytomegalovirus, Epstein-Barr virus, and human herpes viruses 6, 7, and 8 (HHV-6, HHV-7, and HHV-8).
 Although all of these viruses can cause intrauterine and neonatal CNS infections, herpes simplex virus is the most common cause of acute, life-threatening neonatal encephalitis.

-In the early and mid-1960s, viral culture and immunologic techniques were developed that made it possible to distinguish herpes simplex virus-1 from herpes simplex virus-2 (36).
-Using these laboratory techniques, investigators have defined more clearly the epidemiology and pathogenesis of infections with these 2 types of herpes simplex virus (37; 38; 39).
-Herpes simplex virus-1 infects primarily the mouth, lips, eyes, and skin of the upper body and is the major cause of herpes encephalitis seen after the neonatal period.
-Herpes simplex virus-2 infects primarily the genital tract and skin of the lower body and causes most of cases of neonatal herpes simplex virus encephalitis.
-With further advances in virology and immunology during the 1970s and 1980s, knowledge regarding herpes simplex virus transmission, replication, latency, and reactivation expanded markedly.
+In the early and mid-1960s, viral culture and immunologic techniques were developed that made it possible to distinguish herpes simplex virus 1 from herpes simplex virus 2 (37).
+Using these laboratory techniques, investigators have defined more clearly the epidemiology and pathogenesis of infections with these two types of herpes simplex virus (38; 39; 40).
+Herpes simplex virus 1 infects primarily the mouth, lips, eyes, and skin of the upper body.
+In recent decades, herpes simplex virus 1 has emerged as the most common cause of new cases of genital herpes in the United States and several other developed countries (15).
+In addition, herpes simplex virus 1 is the major cause of herpes encephalitis seen after the neonatal period, but it is rarely the cause of neonatal disease.
+Herpes simplex virus 2 infects primarily the genital tract and skin of the lower body and causes most of cases of neonatal herpes simplex virus encephalitis.
+With further advances in virology and immunology during the 1970s and 1980s, knowledge regarding herpes simplex virus transmission, replication, latency, and reactivation expanded markedly (08; 46).
 Based on the better understanding of the epidemiology, pathogenesis, and biology of herpes simplex virus infections that has been achieved during the past 15 to 20 years, major advances have occurred in prevention of neonatal herpes simplex virus infection and in the development of effective, safe, and specific anti-herpes simplex virus drugs.

 When the infant is exposed to virus during delivery (most often HSV-2), the onset of clinical manifestations of infection is delayed for 1 to 3 weeks.
 These infections can be localized, disseminated, or localized to the CNS.
 Approximately 30% of natally or postnatally infected neonates develop localized vesicular skin or mouth lesions or conjunctivitis.
 If left untreated, 70% of these localized infections will become disseminated.